Israeli mafia: In Mexico

-The Israeli mafia killed Israeli citizens in broad daylight at a restaurant in a shopping mall in Mexico City on July 24, 2019.
-A 33-year-old woman, who was reportedly paid MXN$5,000 (US$260), was arrested.
+Two Israeli gangsters, Ben Sutchi and Alon Azulay were shot in broad daylight at a restaurant in a shopping mall in Mexico City on July 24, 2019.
+The hitwoman, 33-year-old woman named Esperanza Gutiérrez Rojano who was reportedly paid MXN$5,000 (US$260), was arrested.
 Her alleged accomplice was arrested in Cancun, on July 26.
+While it was initially linked to a feud between rival Israeli gangsters, the police later suspected that CJNG was involved in the murder, due to alleged business links between the cartel and the gangsters that went wrong at some point, because the cartel suspected that the two Israelis were trying to outsmart and scam them.